WineProNZ 2026 Conference Speakers

 Mike’s in-depth understanding of property and business stems from a diverse career that spans hospitality, liquor retail, marketing, winemaking, and vineyard operations.
 He has worked with some of the industry’s most respected names, including Giesen, Craggy Range, Mud House and Villa Maria building a wide-reaching network of industry professionals and investors.
 Having lived in Marlborough for 20+ years, Mike knows the region, its land, its people, and its potential.
 He is particularly passionate about helping family-owned businesses plan for the future, providing support during key transitions and growth phases.

-The Vineyard Property Market: Where are we now?
+The Vineyard Property Market: Where To From Here?

 Thursday: 11am – 12pm